sebastiantoh/tp/docs/DeveloperGuide.md

 * 4a.
 The given sale index is invalid.

     * 4a1.
 StonksBook shows an error message.

       Use case resumes at step 2.

+#### Use case: Add contact to archive

+**MSS**

+1. User requests to list contacts.
+2. StonksBook shows a list of contacts.
+3. User requests to add a specific person in the list to archive.
+4. StonksBook adds the person to archive.

+  Use case ends.

+**Extensions**

+* 3a.
+The given index is invalid.

+    * 3a1.
+StonksBook shows an error message.

+      Use case resumes at step 2.